 I’ve discovered, I can be lovingly present, as I have diffused my emotional charge.
 Quite miraculously (because that’s what it always feels like) this opens up a space for a solution to arrive, that I could not see while I was in reaction.
 I’ve always been surprised at what turns up when I can allow the situation to unfold with love and how effective it is in creating a long term mutually beneficial result.

 I remember one big situation I faced with my teenage daughter – I was at a loss as to what to do.
 I’d been up half the night, writing and sitting in what was going on.
-I accepted I had no idea what to do and could finally let go and trust the process, trust that there was an opportunity here for us both to grow.
+I finally accepted I had no idea what to do and let go, ready to trust the process, trust that there was an opportunity here for us both to grow.
 I walked into her room and she took one look at my face and said “What’s wrong?” with no plan, I just blurted out what I knew and how I felt and grabbed a piece of paper.
 I started drawing a trajectory for her….

 Me: so if you do that, this may lead here, and here and here and where do you think next?